ybch14/Facial-Expression-Recognition-ResNet/README.md

 ## Note

-- This project using two versions of caffe: one is [offical version](https://github.com/BVLC/caffe) and the other is the [twtygqyy version](https://github.com/twtygqyy/caffe-augmentation) for further data augmentation.
+- This project uses two versions of caffe: one is [offical version](https://github.com/BVLC/caffe) and the other is the [twtygqyy version](https://github.com/twtygqyy/caffe-augmentation) for further data augmentation.
 Detailed usage is described below.
 - The image pre-processing step include face detection and cropping.
 In this step we use [MTCNN method](https://github.com/ybch14/MTCNN_face_detection_alignment), implementing with Python.
 - The bagging test method includes five models, with means a large GPU memory required, or multiple GPUs.